Fashion designers unveil what works for work

-NEW YORK, Sept 8 (Reuters) - The latest fashions may look great draped on towering, lithe runway models, but what are top designers offering stylish women who want to look good at work?
+NEW YORK (Reuters) - The latest fashions may look great draped on towering, lithe runway models, but what are top designers offering stylish women who want to look good at work?

 Professional women have typically looked to designers such as Kenneth Cole, Nicole Miller and Jill Stuart for guidance and wearable options, all of whom showed their spring 2014 collections at New York’s Fashion Week.